 Though it might be tempting to skip the hassle of the building permit process, you could face more setbacks in the future.
 Without a permit, the City can halt the construction of your secondary suite, sidetracking the timeline for your project.

-Our guide series to secondary suites in Toronto concludes with the importance of getting a building permit.
 While moving construction forward without a permit may seem like a time-saving option, risky penalties can set you back.
 We recommend going through the legal process from the beginning to ensure that your project goes smoothly while avoiding fines and delays.